THE PULSE OF SHORT FICTION TODAY

 COURSE DESCRIPTION

-This course considers the literary genre of the modern short story with particular attention to recently written American work that, arguably, reflects shifting cultural practices.
-The course will first consider the genre across time and geography starting in the earlier twentieth century and moving forward to more recent decades, and then concentrate on contemporary published short fiction.
-This recent word especially may raise issues having to do with genre and the question of what exactly a short story in our time is, also related literary genres like memoir, voiced nonfiction, creative nonfiction, and literary journalism--all within a view of the short fiction work as a key to understanding contemporary culture.
+This course considers the literary genre of the modern short story, particularly recent American work reflecting shifts in cultural practices.
+The course will first consider the genre across time and geography starting in the earlier twentieth century and move forward to our own time.
+This recent work often raises issues having to do with genre and the question of what a short story is, now in our time, noticing how related literary genres like memoir, voiced nonfiction, creative nonfiction, and literary journalism share some of the same features as the contemporary short fiction.
+Focusing in this web of interinfluences may be key to understanding contemporary culture.

 Learning Outcomes: By the end of this course students should be able to: demonstrate critical thinking within a narrowly focused subject area through both oral and written communication;develop in-depth, focused, polemical, researched writing with full documentation of sources; write argument-based essays in response to thematic questions; and, explain the dynamic of news media within a free society.